urfave/cli/.github/ISSUE_TEMPLATE/v2-bug-report.md

 Describe the steps or code required to reproduce the behavior

-## Expected behavior
+## Observed behavior

-A clear and concise description of what you expected to happen.
+What did you see happen immediately after the reproduction steps above?

 ## Additional context